ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 The server and client negotiate this during [initialization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).

 {{< notice info >}}
-Incremental synchronization was more diffucult to implement than expected.
+Incremental synchronization was more difficult to implement than expected.
 This is mainly because of the translation between different encodings.
 Editors give the position in the text-document (row, column) based on the utf-16 string representation.
 While the chars themself are encoded in UTF-8.